-World Chess Grand Prix 2017 Moscow TournamentThe FIDE World Chess Grand Prix 2017 Moscow tournament takes place in Russia 12th-21st May.
+World Chess Grand Prix 2017 Moscow TournamentThe FIDE World Chess Grand Prix 2017 Moscow tournament was held in Russia 12th-21st May.
 Free Day - 17th May.
 Swiss, 9 rounds, 18 players.

 Round 9: Ding Liren beat Boris Gelfand in the Catalan Opening, or Bogo-Indian Defence, or Dutch Defence, 20.Be3 was better.
 Hou Yifan beat Ernesto Inarkiev in the Italian Game, 26.d4 was better.